saucelabs/sauce_bindings/docs/UPCOMING_FEATURES.md

 sidebar_label: Upcoming Features
 ---

-As the primary vehicle for interacting with Sauce Labs, there are a number of features we will be looking to add.
+There are a number of features we will be looking to add.
 If there is something you'd like to see that isn't on this list, please [open a ticket](https://github.com/saucelabs/sauce_bindings/issues/new).

 * Mobile Application Support